 DISCLOSURE: Some of the links in this post contain affiliate links.
 Know that I only promote products I personally use and stand behind.
 To learn more about my affiliates, please review my disclosure policy here.

-Thank you to all the first time moms or those who hope to be who have visited this post from Pinterest!
-Please make sure to follow me to hear more parenting tips as I’m now a mommy of two with a lot more experience!
+Thank you to all the first time moms who have visited this post from Pinterest!
+Please make sure to follow me to hear more parenting tips as I’m now a mommy of two with a lot more experiences and lessons to share!

 - DO document your pregnancy.
-You might feel like you don’t look your best in the beginning weeks and feel like a beached whale at the end but its great to go back and see the progress of that growing bean inside of you.
-I recommend this for all moms not just a first time mom!
+You might feel like you don’t look your best in those “is that a food baby?” beginning stage or the beached whale end of a pregnancy phase, but its great to go back and see the progress of that growing bean inside of you.
+I recommend this for all moms, not just a first time mom!

 - DO say thank you often to your husband or support person.
 He takes care of you your whole pregnancy, listening to your crazy ideas, making sure you’re rested and fed and he deserves some thanks!
 Whenever you can say “thank you” and treat him to nice surprises!
 First Time Mom: Send this post written by my First Time Dad husband to your significant other!

 - DO buy some maternity clothes.
-For a while you can probably get away with your regular clothes.
-And even into your third trimester you might find things you own that really stretch.
-But there are some basics that will make that whole expanding belly thing a lot more comfortable.
+For a while you can probably get away with your regular clothes even into your third trimester that have some stretch.
+But there are some basics (hello bra extenders!) that will make that whole expanding belly thing a lot more comfortable on all areas of your body.
 And spoiler: you don’t have to spend a lot for this comfort!
 Click the image above to see the post sharing my favorites!

 - DO take a childbirth class.
 YOU may be reading a lot of books telling what’s going on with your body during this crazy time but your significant other probably isn’t as involved in that part.
-We took one at our hospital which gave additional details on best practices, information on their specific procedures and allowed us to get a full tour of the facilities prior to giving birth.
+My husband and I took one at our hospital which gave additional details on best practices, information on their specific procedures and allowed us to get a full tour of the facilities prior to giving birth and we highly recommend that route!

 - DO ask for registry advice from other moms!
 Poll moms you trust for their favorite typical registry items and for warnings of useless items.
 Before starting your registry, read my Baby Registry: Dos and Don’ts!
 Then read my Top Ten Favorite Items for Newborn Baby through 4 Months for advice on products we used and loved!